 Users and Permissions

 As you manipulate certain files or directories, you might find out that you don't have permission to edit a file, or even access it.
 This helpful security measure can sometimes be frustrating, but you can get around it and make edits to a protected file.
-This mission will teach you in a hands-on way!
+This lesson will teach you in a hands-on way!

-In this mission, we’ll cover users and permissions in the terminal from top to bottom: why users are important in Unix based systems, what permissions are, how to modify permissions, and how to handle file ownership.
+In this lesson, we’ll cover users and permissions in the terminal from top to bottom: why users are important in Unix based systems, what permissions are, how to modify permissions, and how to handle file ownership.
 In addition, you will learn how to modify permissions in two ways: Symbolic Notation, and Octal Notation.
 You'll also discover the command you can execute to check existing files for a specific file.